The Early Industrialists in Flintshire

 Zinc rolling mills seem to have been first appeared in 1834 in Kent, the machinery was made by Hall, a well known engineer.

-gambling in the London clubs ... he later tried his hand at investments in
+gambling in the London clubs ... and then diversified his investments which

 Flintshire.